Tiffany Bassett

 The Closer

-My career journey has been directed by moments where I have come to a cross-road of indecision.
-They’ve typically appeared when I feel that I’m just “not meant to be doing” what I was doing or I wanted to try something different.
-This feeling has led me to work as a behavior specialist, serving in the military and working with at-risk youth and individuals struggling with addictions.
-Now, I’ve found my next adventure at Career Design Center being a Career Design Consultant, where I coach students on how to explore their interests to find new majors and careers.
+My career journey has been directed by moments where I have come to a crossroad of indecision.
+They’ve typically appeared when I feel that I’m just “not meant to be doing” what I was doing, or I wanted to try something different.
+This feeling has led me to work as a behavior specialist, serving in the military, working with at-risk youth and counseling individuals struggling with addictions and mental health.
+Now, I’ve found my next adventure at Career Design Center being a Career Design Consultant.
+I absolutely thrive when I am helping others get to their next steps, regardless of if it concerns choices of tomorrow or a few years from now.

 Career Communities: